Withholding Taxes: Connecticut

 - Employees are subject to Connecticut income tax withholding depending on whether they are a resident or nonresident of the state.
 Different income tax withholding rules apply when a Connecticut resident works in another state, when a nonresident works in Connecticut and when an expatriate works abroad.
 Connecticut employers must withhold income tax from all wages paid to certain nonresident telecommuters.
 See Withholding on Residents, Nonresidents and Expatriates.

 - Employers are required to obtain a completed Form CT-W4, Employee's Withholding Certificate, for each new employee when hired.
-Special rules apply if the employee claims exemption from income tax withholding.
-Certain nonresidents must also complete Form CT-W4NA.
-See Employee's Withholding Allowance Certificate.
+Certain nonresidents must complete Form CT-W4NA.
+See Employee Withholding Forms.

 - Withholding on supplemental wage payments, such as bonuses, is calculated differently depending on whether the payments are made simultaneously with, or separately from, regular wages.
 See Supplemental Wages.